-- 36. The Commission requests the SCRS to develop, by 2012, a Port Sampling Plan aimed at collecting fishery data for bigeye, yellowfin, and skipjack tunas that are caught in the geographical area of the area/time closure referred to in paragraph 24. - 37.
-Beginning in 2013, the port sampling program referred to paragraph 36 shall be implemented in landing or transhipment ports.
-Data and information collected from this sampling program shall be reported to ICCAT each year beginning in 2014, describing, at a minimum, the following by country of landing and quarter: species composition, landings by species, length composition, and weights.
+35. The port sampling program developed by the SCRS shall be continued in landing or transhipment ports.
+Data and information collected from this sampling program shall be reported to ICCAT eachyear, describing, at a minimum, the following by country of landing and quarter: species composition, landings by species, length composition, and weights.
 Biological samples suitable for determining life history should be collected as practicable.